artainmo/DevOps/cloud/README.md

 Accuracy is used to evaluate a ML model's performance by giving the percentage of correct responses.
 Sometimes we need to understand more, namely true positives, true negatives, false positives and false negatives.
 A confusion matrix can show this.
 A confusion matrix can show how much predictions were made of a certain class while the answer is a certain class.
 It can also indicate accuracy and [F1 score](https://github.com/artainmo/machine-learning/tree/main/supervised-learning%20and%20neural-networks#evaluation) relative to a class.
 It can look like in the following image.<br>
 ![Screen Shot 2024-06-23 at 19 51 30](https://github.com/artainmo/DevOps/assets/53705599/12fab3f5-6e0b-42ce-84b6-246c3a671c99)<br>
+Recall is another measure to evaluate a ML model's performance.
+It is calculated by dividing the true positives by the true positives added to the false negatives.
+It gives the percentage of true positives.
+It is also called Sensitivity, True Positive rate, and Completeness.<br>
+Precision or Correct Positives is calculated by dividing true positives by true positives added to false positives.
+It is a good metric choice when caring about false positives.<br>
+Specificity, also called true negative rate, is another metric and is calculated by dividing true negatives with true negatives added to false positives.<br>
+[F1 score](https://github.com/artainmo/machine-learning/tree/main/supervised-learning%20and%20neural-networks#evaluation) is a metric often used that provides a harmonic mean of precision and recall and is used when both false positives and true positives matter.
+It is calculated by multiplying 2 with precision times recall and to divide the result by precision added to recall.<br>
+Root mean squared error (RMSE) measures accuracy thus it only cares about right and wrong answers.<br>
+The Receiver Operating Characteristic (ROC) Curve plots the recall (true positive rate) vs false positive rate.
+The more the plotted curve bends towards the upper-left, the better.
+The area under the curve (AUC) can be used as a metric where 0.5 is as good as random and 1.0 is perfect.
+It is useful to compare classifiers.<br>
+The Precision / Recall (P-R) Curve plots the recall and precision metrics.
+Again, the higher the AUC the better.
+It is similar to ROC but better for information retrieval as it is more readable as vlues are less small.

 ## Resources